InsightSoftwareConsortium/ScientificImageAnalysisVisualizationAndArtificialIntelligenceCourse/README.md

 The following instruction provide a complete setup that supports native C++ development, WebAssembly development, and Python scripting.

-### Set up a Python environmentWe will be using the `bash` shell p-- on Windows this is available with the standard [Git installation](https://git-scm.com/downloads) as _Git Bash_.
+### Set up a Python environment

+We will be using the `bash` shell.
+On Windows this is available with the standard [Git installation](https://git-scm.com/downloads) as _Git Bash_.
 Bash is installed by default on macOS and Linux.

 If you do not have a python environment manager available, we recommend [micromamba](https://mamba.readthedocs.io/).